 through the detector, they may excite electrons of its scintillating material to higher but

 unstable atomic energy levels.
 The de-excitation of the atom leads to the emission of light,

 which can then be detected by the SiPM.

 To avoid any influence on the measurement caused by ambient light, the system has to be impermeable to light which is why the plastic scintillator is wrapped in reflective foil (Teflon + VM2000) and black tape.

 SiPM and preamplifier

 The SiPM (short for silicon photomultiplier) detects the light generated by the plastic scintillator.
 It is a pixelated matrix of photodiodes, which are semiconductor devices used to convert light pulses to an electrical current.
-The response of the individual pixel cells are added discretly to form the output signal.
-Since this signal amplitude is rather small, an additional preamplifer is needed to increase the SiPM output before it can be processed by the custom board.
+The response of the individual pixel cells are added discretely to form the output signal.
+Since this signal amplitude is rather small, an additional preamplifier is needed to increase the SiPM output before it can be processed by the custom board.

-The printed circuit board (PCB) is designed as a plug-on board for the Raspberry Pi and features all necessary electronics
+(PCB) is designed as a plug-on board for the Raspberry Pi and features all necessary electronics

 There are two individual input channels on the MuonPi board, so the measurement can be performed with up to two detectors.
 It provides the necessary voltage to run the preamplifier and SiPM sensor.

-We use a raspberry pi to control all components on our custom board via i2c, uart and gpio.
+We use a Raspberry Pi to control all components on our custom board via i2c, uart and gpio.